-To the Caltech Ballroom Swing Dance Club and Caltech Karate Club: thank you for keeping my sanity at exactly the right level and no higher.
+To the Caltech Ballroom Swing Dance Club and Caltech Karate Club: thank you for having kept my sanity at exactly the right level (and no higher).

-To JoAnn Boyd: thank you for taking care of business while diligently keeping me informed about the location of snacks.
-To Cameron Hummels: thank you for giving me something to do and keeping me off the streets.
+To the TAPIR administrator, JoAnn Boyd: thank you for taking care of business and diligently keeping me informed about the location of snacks.

+To the Director of Astrophysics Outreach Cameron Hummels: thank you for giving me something to do and keeping me off the streets.